hedgey-finance/Locked_VestingTokenPlans/README.md

 There are technical documentation in this repository in the technical documentation folder that describe the contracts functions and uses, and technical requirements.
 For more information please visit [Hedgey Website](https://hedgey.finance)

-The Version1 of these contracts can be found with audit at: https://github.com/hedgey-finance/StreamVestingNFT (and audit: https://github.com/hedgey-finance/StreamVestingNFT/blob/master/audit/Hedgey_SC%20Audit%20Report_06042023_%5BSA-1070%5D.pdf).

 ## Testing
 Clone repository